gwenzoeyang/61040-portfolio/assignments/assignment2/assignment2.md

 **Trigger**
 It’s the end of the semester, and Ana, a Wellesley sophomore, needs to plan her courses for spring.
 Workday feels overwhelming, and she wants a faster way to test schedules before meeting her advisor.
-She opens SchedulEase.
+She opens SchedulEZ.

 **Step 1: Explore the Schedule Page**
 On the Schedule Page (see Sketch A), Ana sees her week laid out Monday through Friday with